Enjoy a boat trip

 Take a stroll in the alleys of l’Estaque district

 On one end of the city, you will find the famous Goudes district, gateway to the Calanques National Park, which gets quite crowded in summer.
 On the other end, at the extreme north of the city, is l’Estaque, a typical fishermen’s district, and a real treasure sheltered from the mistral wind by La Nerthe massif.

 The heart of the village is centered around ‘Place Maleterre’ just in front of the 19th-century church.
 From there, the panoramic view of the bay of Marseille and its harbor has been the main source of inspiration for Cezanne and the 20th-century modern painting mouvements (Fauvism and Cubism).
 The village is also a starting point to hike along La Côte bleue seafront and calanques.

 A stroll along the narrow streets of l’Estaque will take you to taste the inevitable « chichi fregi » (Provençal churros) or the famous panisses (fried chickpea flour) for your aperitif !

 To get to l’Estaque take bus 35s from La Joliette square or get on board the shuttle boats from the ‘Vieux Port’.

 Enjoy the freshness of Marseille parks and gardens

 Encircled both by mountain ranges and the sea, the city of Marseille profits from an outstanding location.
 Natural borders and crowning hills have had a major influence on the site and original landscapes.
 Half of the territory is covered by natural areas of parks and public gardens.
 Be sure to find a cool spot to spend the day in the greenery!
-Under a 100-year-old tree in the Parc Borely, at the far end of Parc Pastré or in the Parc des 7 collines in the ‘Château de la Buzine’, find our selection of Parks & Gardens to enjoy a few hours of quietness.
+Under a 100-year-old tree in the Parc Borely, at the far end of Parc Pastré or in the Parc des 7 collines in the ‘Château de la Buzine’.